yinguanchun/SKCDF/README.md

 The format of the preprocessed data is ```.npy``` with a size of ```80×160×160```.
 We will upload the preprocessed data as soon as possible.

+The data splits have been uploaded to the codebase.

 # Training